-Nearly every day I see a patient in the office who has just experienced a friend or relative suddenly “dropping dead.”
+Nearly every day the skeptical cardiologist talks to a patient or acquaintance who has just experienced a friend or relative suddenly “dropping dead.”
 Understandably, they are very concerned about this and want to know “Is this going to happen to me?”

 Atherosclerosis and Dropping Dead

 Most SCD in individuals over the age of 35 is related to the development of fatty plaques (atherosclerosis) in the arteries that supply blood to the heart (coronary arteries) and the subsequent sudden rupture of these plaques (thrombosis).

 The result of this rupture is the complete blockage of the artery and the total cessation of blood flow to a portion of the heart muscle.

 When that heart muscle portion becomes starved for oxygen, the muscle cells start dying and a myocardial infarction (MI) or heart attack occurs.
 You can view an animation of this process here.

 With any MI, the dying muscle cells can become electrically irritable and initiate an abnormal heart rhythm called ventricular tachycardia (VT) or ventricular fibrillation (VF).
 This abnormal rhythm is what causes people to “drop dead” suddenly.

 Basically, the heart cannot pump blood efficiently in VT or VF; thus, there is no blood flowing to the brain and other vital organs.
 This is a long, complicated chain of events, but it begins with the development of fatty plaques or atherosclerosis.